 Joseph A Dandurand is a Kwantlen Aboriginal from Kwantlen First Nation in British Columbia.
 He is a poet, playwright, and archaeologist.
 Dandurand received a Diploma in Performing Arts from Algonquin College and studied Theatre and Direction at the University of Ottawa.
 He has previously published I Want (2015), Hear and Foretell (2015), and The Rumour (2018).

 Joséphine Bacon is an aboriginal person from Betsiamites.
 Director of film documentaries, she is equal parts poet and songwriter.
 Her songs, which include Mishapan Nitassinan, are performed by Chloé Sainte-Marie.
 She has recently published a series of poems in Aimititau!
 Parlons-nous!
 In 2014 she was a finalist for the Governor General’s Award and in May 2010, she was awarded the Prix des lecteurs du Marché de la Poésie de Montréal for her poem “Dessine-moi l’arbre,” from her book Message Sticks/ Tshissinuatshitakana.
-In 2018, she became an Officer of the Order of Montréal as well as a Companion of the Order of Arts and Letters of Quebec.
+She is an Officer of the Order of Canada, an Officer of the Order of Montréal as well as a Companion of the Order of Arts and Letters of Quebec.
 She was the subject of a 2020 documentary, Call Me Human (Je m’appelle humain).
 She lives in Montreal.

 Julia Lin was born in Taiwan and lived there and in Vietnam before her family immigrated to Canada when she was nine.
 Since then, Julia has lived in Vancouver and its environs, Toronto, and northern British Columbia.
 She holds a graduate degree in Immunology (MSc, University of Toronto) and a post-graduate degree in computing education (University of British Columbia) and has taught high school math, science, and computing science in British Columbia for a number of years.
 Julia lives in Vancouver.